UmbralMoth/project-taurus/UI_DESIGN_GOALS.md

 The primary focus of the application is the story itself, visualized as a dynamic tapestry:
 -   **Layout:** Single-column, vertical flow, centered on the screen.
 -   **Narrative Beats:**
-    -   **AI Narration:** Displayed as rectangular blocks, representing the flowing fabric of the story.
+    -   **AI Narration:** Displayed as rectangular "parchment fragments" with a warm, off-white background, subtle texture, and soft shadows.
-    -   **User Actions:** Displayed as distinct, pill-shaped "Action Nodes," representing key decisions or interventions.
+    -   **User Actions:** Displayed as distinct, pill-shaped "wax seals" or "stamps" in rich crimson, with an embossed effect.
--   **Connectors:** Vertical "threads" visually connect each narrative beat, creating a continuous timeline.
+-   **Connectors:** Dynamic SVG-based "narrative threads" visually connect each narrative beat, creating a continuous timeline.
+These threads feature small "ball points" at their ends, appearing to be "tacked on" to the narrative fragments.
--   **Scrolling:** Smooth vertical scrolling for natural reading.
+-   **Scrolling:** Smooth vertical scrolling with a "click 'n' drag" interaction for intuitive navigation.
+-   **Narrative Continuation:** The bottom of the tapestry presents a "decision point" with options for continuing the narrative:
+    -   "Suggest Options": Prompts AI to generate narrative choices.
+    -   "Write My Own": Reveals a free-form text input.
+    -   "AI Continues Automatically": Triggers AI to advance the narrative independently.

 ## 4. Workspace Panels: Codex & Inspector